kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 **To remain coherent, the system must suppress destructive degrees of freedom and project itself onto a lawful manifold defined by constraints.**

-This monograph shows that these manifolds are defined by a **constraint eigenvalue geometry**, captured by a variational functional whose stationary points correspond to the invariants $\pi$, $\phi$, and $10$.
+This monograph shows that these manifolds are defined by a **constraint eigenvalue geometry**, captured by a variational functional whose stationary points correspond to the invariants $\pi$, $\varphi$, and $10$.
 These constants emerge from the geometry of constraints themselves:

 * $\pi$ from isotropic curvature
 * $\varphi$ from recursive self-similarity
-* $10$ from discrete parity × pentagonal resonance
+* $10$ from discrete parity $\times$ pentagonal resonance

 Together, these constants define the stable structures on which information can persist.